 Kadambari Deshpande

-External Consultant | kvdeshpande at iihs dot ac dot in
+Post-Doctoral Fellow | kadambari.deshpande at iihs dot ac dot in

 EDUCATION:

-2023 PhD, Conservation Science and Sustainability Studies, Ashoka Trust for Research in Ecology and the Environment (ATREE),
+2023 PhD, Conservation Science and Sustainability Studies, Ashoka Trust for Research in Ecology and the

-Kamaraj University Madurai, Tamil Nadu, India
+Madurai Kamaraj University, Madurai, Tamil Nadu, India

-2007 BSc, Zoology, Microbiology, Biochemistry Maharani Laxmi Ammanni College for Women,
+2007 BSc, Zoology, Microbiology, Biochemistry, Maharani Laxmi Ammanni College for Women,

-Bangalore University Bengaluru, Karnataka, India
+Bangalore University, Bengaluru, Karnataka, India

 Countries: India